windingwind/zotero-actions-tags/README.md

 Use this code at your own peril.
 No warranties are provided.
 Keep the laws of your locality in mind!

-This repo is created based on the code of [zotero-scihub](https://github.com/ethanwillis/zotero-scihub)
+Part of the code of this repo refers to other open-source projects within the allowed scope.
+- zotero-scihub
+- Jusminum